-3.1.16.1.1. a condition of title;
+3.1.17.1.1. a condition of title;

-3.1.16.1.2. a provision of a town planning or land use scheme; or

-3.1.16.1.3. any legislation applicable to any specific property; or
+- 3.1.17.1.2. a provision of a town planning or land use scheme; or - 3.1.17.1.3. any legislation applicable to any specific property; or

-- 3.1.16.2. any alleviation of any such restrictions; - 3.1.17.
+3.1.17.2. any alleviation of any such restrictions;

+3.1.18.
 "Place of public worship" means property used primarily for the purposes of congregation, excluding a structure that is primarily used for educational instruction in which secular or religious education is the primary instructive medium:

-3.1.17.1.
+3.1.18.1.
 Provided that the property is -

-- 3.1.17.1.1. registered in the name of the religious community; - 3.1.17.1.2. registered in the name of a trust established for the sole benefit of a religious community; or - 3.1.17.1.3.
-Subject to a land tenure right.

-- 3.1.18.
-"Private Open Space" means any land in private ownership used primarily as a private site for play, rest, recreation without financial gain. - 3.1.19.
-"Property" means- - 3.1.19.1. immovable property registered in the name of a person, including, in the case of a sectional title scheme, a sectional title unit registered in the name of a person; - 3.1.19.2. a right registered against immovable property in the name of a person, excluding a mortgage bond registered against the property; - 3.1.19.3. a land tenure right registered in the name of a person or granted to a person in terms of legislation; - 3.1.19.4. public service infrastructure - 3.1.20.
-"Protected area" means an area that is listed in the register referred to in section 10 of the National Environmental Management: Protected Areas Act 2003. - 3.1.21.
-"Public Benefits Organisation" means an Organisation conducting specified public benefit activities as defined in the Act and registered in terms of the Income Tax act for tax reductions because of those activities. - 3.1.22.
-"Public Service Infrastructure" means publicly controlled infrastructure (as defined in the MPRA) may not be rated on the first 30% of market value in terms of section 17(1)(a) of the MPRA. - 3.1.23.
-"Public Service Purposes" in relation to the use of a property means property owned and used by an organ of state as- - (a) Hospitals or clinics; - (b) schools, pre-schools early childhood development centres or further education and training colleges; - (c) national and provincial libraries and archives; - (d) police stations; - (e) correctional facilities; or - (f) courts of law - of the Municipal Property Rates Act., but excludes property contemplated in the definition of "public service infrastructure"
+- 3.1.18.1.1. registered in the name of the religious community; - 3.1.18.1.2. registered in the name of a trust established for the sole benefit of a religious community; or - 3.1.18.1.3.
+Subject to a land tenure right. - 3.1.19.
+"Private Open Space" means any land in private ownership used primarily as a private site for play, rest, recreation without financial gain. - 3.1.20.
+"Property" means- - 3.1.20.1. immovable property registered in the name of a person, including, in the case of a sectional title scheme, a sectional title unit registered in the name of a person; - 3.1.20.2. a right registered against immovable property in the name of a person, excluding a mortgage bond registered against the property; - 3.1.20.3. a land tenure right registered in the name of a person or granted to a person in terms of legislation; - 3.1.20.4. public service infrastructure - 3.1.21.
+"Protected area" means an area that is listed in the register referred to in section 10 of the National Environmental Management: Protected Areas Act 2003. - 3.1.22.
+"Public Benefits Organisation" means an Organisation conducting specified public benefit activities as defined in the Act and registered in terms of the Income Tax act for tax reductions because of those activities. - 3.1.23.
+"Public Service Infrastructure" means publicly controlled infrastructure ( as defined in the MPRA) may not be rated on the first 30% of market value in terms of section 17(1)(a) of the MPRA. - 3.1.24.
+"Public Service Purposes" in relation to the use of a property means property owned and used by an organ of state as- - (a) Hospitals or clinics; - (b) schools, pre-schools early childhood development centres or further education and training colleges; - (c) national and provincial libraries and archives; - (d) police stations; - (e) correctional facilities; or of the Municipal Property Rates Act., but excludes property contemplated in the definition of "public service infrastructure"